gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Nuwan Goonasekera
-    </h3> Nuwan is a research scientist at VLSCI.
+    </h3> Nuwan is a research scientist at Melbourne Bioinformatics.
 He is currently working primarily on the backend infrastructure of the GVL, including supporting projects such as CloudLaunch, CloudMan and the GVL playbooks.
   </div>
 </div>